-This policy establishes and describes the support and development services and programs deemed vital to the success of individual students and the creation of a college community.
+This policy establishes and describes Santa Fe Community College’s (SFCC or College) support services and programs deemed vital to the success of individual students and their participation in and support from the College community.

 Scope and Applicability

 The policy outlines relevant and useful student services, comprehensive programming, and assistance that the College provides to meet the needs of all prospective and current students.
 This policy applies to all students.

 The College is committed to supporting students in meeting their academic goals and to enhancing retention and student success.